-- 1. Research the faculty in the students' discipline. - 2.
-Ask (in person or via e-mail) if the chosen professor needs any help with their research. - 3.
-Meet with the chosen professor to determine responsibilities and expectations. - 4.
-Visit the Office of Undergraduate Research online for more information.
+- Read faculty web pages in the desired academic discipline. - Ask (in person or via e-mail) professor if they need help with their research. - Meet with professors to determine and agree upon responsibilities and expectations. - Visit the Office of Undergraduate Research online for more information.